jeremyrayjewell/cyber_journal/writeups/overthewire/bandit11.md

 # Write-up: Bandit 11 → 12
 **Date:** 2025-08-03

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-7k16JArUVv5LxVuJfsSVdbbtaHGlw9D4
+`7k16JArUVv5LxVuJfsSVdbbtaHGlw9D4`

 ## OBJECTIVE

-"The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions"
+>"The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions"

 ## PURPOSE